Local Search Engine Optimization By Online Advantages

 Seems simple enough, right?
 But just because it’s the easiest doesn’t mean it’s going to deliver the search results you, and more importantly, your customers, need.
 There has to be more backing up that local reference, or you’re just screaming into the void.

-One of the first and most important methods is making sure your onsite and offsite SEO includes contact information for your storefront or website, such as your small business name, address, and phone number.
+One of the first and most important business marketing methods is making sure your onsite and offsite SEO includes contact information for your storefront or website, such as your small business name, address, and phone number.

-Unless something went wrong in a truly spectacular fashion, it’s fairly rare to find a site so compromised it can’t be fixed.
+Unless something went wrong in a truly spectacular fashion, it’s fairly rare to find a website so compromised it can’t be fixed with a view to optimizing your Google pack rankings.
 Let’s take a closer look at some things you can do to help increase your local presence and reach.

 Consistency and Content are Key in Local SEO!

-If you want search engines to crawl your results, you need a larger digital footprint relative to your competition to quickly raise your profile.
+If you want search engines to crawl your website and help you develop organic results, you need a larger digital footprint relative to your competition to quickly raise your profile.
 One of the simplest ways to do this is to generate more content on a consistent basis.
 This doesn’t mean whitepapers on everything you do.
 If you own a bakery, for example, putting your signature recipe for lemon raspberry bourbon cupcakes online could be a recipe for disaster!
 The same applies to trademarked or patented intellectual property of any kind.
 But you can and should tell potential customers what you can do for them, how you do it, and what makes you a better choice than your competition!

 1. Do I have a lot of duplicate content on my website and social media?
 If so, this could be working against you.